SimoneCascino/DestinationBuilder/README.md

 navController.navigate("DetailScreen/1")
 ```

 This can be easily done with the generated object.
-If you check the code posted above, in the generated DetailScreen object we have this function:
+Checking the code posted above, in the generated DetailScreen object we have this function:

 ```kotlin
 public fun buildPath(id: String): String {